Guru-RF/SVXSpot/README.md

 https://github.com/Guru-RF/SVXSpot/assets/1251767/e36c240f-1fa5-447f-9a3a-93d46a942cdd

+For upgrading the PI use sudo apt -y update && sudo apt -y upgrade !
+Do not use full-upgrade as it updates the kernel and renders the DAC kernel module unusable !

 To activate the default talk group, just press PTT once, the second PTT will go to the network.

 The chip has a deviation of 2.5khz ... for best audio experience send with Narrow FM (FM-N), it will sound better !